 Plant parsley with flowers as an ornamental in pots

 Parsley, as well as a variety of other herbs, tends to sneak its way into a lot of my container arrangements—especially curly parsley because it adds that vibrant green crinkly texture.
 The foliage complements whatever flowers I have planted.
-And yes, I still harvest it from those pots, too.
+And yes, I still harvest parsley from those pots, too.

 Harvesting your parsley plant frequently will encourage fresh growth, resulting in bushier plants.
 Use clean herb scissors to snip the stems.
 Always be sure to trim from the outsides of the plant, so new shoots can grow up the middle.